Login

 • Make use of recuperation.
 This generates energy when braking, which is fed back into the battery.

 • When driving in the city, use the highest recuperation setting.
-This is because frequent braking can generate a lot of energy in stop-and-go city traffic.
+That’s because frequent braking generates a lot of energy in stop-and-go city traffic.

-• However, the higher the recuperation setting, the more wear on the tyres.
+• The higher the recuperation setting, the higher the wear on the tyres on the drive wheels.

-• Recuperation also doesn’t work when the battery is fully charged, so use the function intelligently.
+• Recuperation does not work when the battery is fully charged.

 • Adapt your driving style: